 International logistics remains one of the most significant challenges for e-tailers growing their business at a worldwide scale.
-We will guide you through the administrative hassle.

 The regulations for specific goods crossing the border are more or less complicated, depending on their final destination.

 When preparing for international growth, it is essential to understand the complexities of global logistics.
 Which territories are concerned by specific regulations?
 How is transportation outside the European Union regulated?
 What is the applicable VAT?

 Countries of the European Union and the European Union Customs Union (EUCU)

 If you want to export your products to the European territories, you are in luck.

 You benefit from the free movement of goods, a fundamental principle of European law.
 If you are exporting from France, it being part of the European Union (EU), you will ship to 26 EU member countries without undergoing any administrative export formalities.

 This rule is also applicable within the Customs Union, including all EU members and four other countries: Turkey, Monaco, Andorra, and St Martin.